Schmitt Scholars Program

 - Scholars will participate in the Leadership Development Program, which will be one full day of activities scheduled in January of each year focused on the synergy of building and using shared interests and relationships.

-- Schmitt scholars will serve as hosts for career events coordinated by Career Services.
+- Schmitt scholars will serve as hosts for career events coordinated by the Center for SUCCESS.
 Each scholar will host one event, which can include Cougars Connect (an alumni networking event held in the fall), Internship and Job Fair (held in both the fall and spring) and the Graduate and Professional School Fair (held in the fall).

 - Scholars will attend various workshops as part of the Schmitt Scholars and Leaders Workshop Series.
 These workshops will be especially designed for the unique needs of Schmitt scholar-leaders.
 These workshops will be held twice a semester.
 Workshop topics may include preparing for today's workplace, leadership and pre-professional experiences, planning for graduate school, leadership in the Mercy tradition, leading with integrity and other topics identified by the Schmitt scholar-leaders.